1) What is Linux?

 – Ex mode – this is the mode wherein you interact with vi with instructions to process a file

-38) Is it possible to use shortcut for a long pathname?
+38) Is it possible to use shortcuts for a long pathname?

 39) What is redirection?